-In this article, Data handling using Pandas-I you will learn about the Python Pandas data structure series.
+In this article, Data Handling using Pandas-I you will learn about the Python Pandas data structure series.

 Introduction to Python Libraries

-Python libraries are in-built python modules that allow performing system-related operations, IO operations, data analysis and some other standard operations.
+Python libraries are in-built Python modules that allow performing system-related operations, IO operations, data analysis, and some other standard operations.
 Pandas library is used for data analysis.

 Introduction to Data handling using Pandas-I